 The CHNA process utilizes both primary and secondary data.
-Some members of the various task forces/action teams in Brown County were enlisted to compile a secondary data report to supplement the primary data.
+Some action team members in Brown County were enlisted to compile a secondary data report to supplement the primary data.
 This report summarizes the demographic and health-related information for Brown County.